NFL Predictions Week 2: Final Odds Projections and Fantasy Stars to Watch

 Don't overreact to what you saw in Week 1.

-The New York Jets played a near perfect game in their 48-17 demolition of the Detroit Lions on Monday night.
+The New York Jets played a near-perfect game in their 48-17 demolition of the Detroit Lions on Monday night.
 Does that mean the Jets are going to be a playoff team or that the Lions are destined for a season of misery?

 No on both counts.